 Social Workers serve some of the most vulnerable populations, therefore this degree addresses the significant history, policies, theories and applied practices utilized when working with marginalized individuals, families, groups and communities.
 Social Workers use a person and environment construct that views human challenges through a diverse, multi-systemic lens.
 An overarching goal of the program is to provide courses that prepare students to demonstrate the basic knowledge, values and skills that are required of a beginning social work practitioner.

-Various transfer institutions require differing elective courses; therefore students are highly encouraged to work closely with a transfer counselor, from the College's Career and Counseling Center, to ensure a seamless process to a four-year institution.
+Various transfer institutions require differing elective courses; therefore students are highly encouraged to work closely with a transfer counselor, from the College's Career & Counseling Center, to ensure a seamless process to a four-year institution.

 |Social Work, Associate in Arts